Insider trading occurs when personnel with non-public, material information about a public corporation trade in its stock or other securities.

-An insider refers to a person who is a part of the company whose stocks they are trading.
+An insider is a person who is a part of the company whose stocks they are trading.
 They may or may not possess confidential non-public knowledge regarding the firm.
-An insider can also refer to an individual owning more than 10% of the corporation’s equity stocks.
-Generally, directors, chairpersons and high-level executive members of a firm are insiders of that particular organisation.

 SEBI also restricts the procurement of Unpublished Price Sensitive Information or UPSI, unless required by law or legal proceeding.